 Flexible business insurance for sole traders, business owners and freelancers who want quick and complete cover.

-Get a quote in 4 minutes and cover from £5 per month.
+Get a quote in 4 minutes.

 Why buy business insurance if you're self-employed?

 As a self-employed person, you call the shots.
 But being self employed also means that you'd be solely responsible if something goes wrong.
 Business insurance can be a source of security and protection for those times.

 The nature of your setup means the work you do and the people you work with probably changes regularly.
 Superscript's flexible and customisable insurance allows you to choose the cover you need and alter it at any time.